 req\ca\dn is only used in X.509 certificates.
 Contains a list with the CA names that the server considers trusted.
-Normally we should send a certificate that is signed by one of these CAs.
-These names are DER encoded.
-To get a more meaningful value use the function gnutls\x509\rdn\get().
+This is a hint and typically the client should send a certificate that is signed by one of these CAs.
+These names, when available, are DER encoded.
+To get a more meaningful value use the function gnutls\x509\rdn\get()